project-ocre/project-ocre.github.io/docs/reference/terms-and-definitions/index.md

 ## V
 ---
 ### Variables
-Key/value pairs that are defined by the Atym system.
+Key/value pairs that are defined by the Ocre system.
 These are generally values for key system attributes such as the current date/time.